gptarot/api/docs/index.md

-# GPTarot - Documentation
+# Tarotpedia - Documentation

 <p align="center">
 <img width=100 src='/docs/assets/icon.png'>
 </p>

-GPTarot is a numerology and Tarot reader powered by AI.
+Tarotpedia is a numerology and Tarot reader powered by AI.
 It can help you to get tarot interpretations and numerology meanings.

-This documentation will guide you through the process of using the GPTarot API.
+This documentation will guide you through the process of using the Tarotpedia API.

 ## API Reference